fedidb/communityDB/README.md

 ### 4. Edit the `software.json` File
 Locate the `software.json` file in the repository.
 Add your new software entry or update an existing one using the JSON format provided above.
+Keep the slugs in alphabetical order when choosing the position of your software in the file.

 #### **Field Descriptions**
 - **name**: The name of the software (e.g., "Pixelfed").